 After receiving little encouragement from her teachers, she gave up making art and went on to spend four years studying geology and environmental biogeochemistry at university in the north-east of England.
 The influence of this time can be seen in the strong references to geology and the natural environment in her work.

-After deciding not to pursue a career in geology, Cherrie and her husband Peter settled in Worcester.
+After deciding not to pursue a geological career, Cherrie and her husband Peter settled in Worcester.
 It was when they began making frequent trips to West Cornwall, home to vibrant artists’ colonies since the late nineteenth century, that Cherrie revived her interest in art.

 She took up evening classes at the local college in Worcester.
-Short courses at the St Ives School of Painting and Newlyn School of Art soon followed and are something she continues with from time to time.
-These have brought her into direct contact with teachers who knew some of the renowned artists whose work she admires, including Patrick Heron, Terry Frost and Sandra Blow.
+Short courses at the St Ives School of Painting and Newlyn School of Art soon followed.
+These brought her into direct contact with teachers who knew some of the renowned artists whose work she admires, including Patrick Heron, Terry Frost and Sandra Blow.

 As Cherrie’s work has gained recognition, she has enjoyed encouraging others to get creative.
-She is a co-organiser of the popular annual Worcestershire Open Studios and has run a workshop on why being creative is good for personal wellbeing.
-She's particularly proud of a collaborative art project she led that involved over 200 people.
+She is a co-organiser of the popular annual Worcestershire Open Studios and is particularly proud of a collaborative art project she led involving more than 200 people.

 In the end, it's always the joy of colour that draws Cherrie back to her studio, where the excitement she experienced as child opening a new tin of crayons or bumper pack of felt tip pens has never quite worn off.